jaketimm/Stock_Data_Tools_V1_0/README.md

 - The pandas package is used for storing trading data and import/export from the SQL database
 - The sqlite3 package is used for creating a database connection engine and cursor
 - The matplotlib package is used for all figure creation
+- The numpy package was used for barchart axis creation